Keren Lugo @ Prospect Park

 Caroline is an AEA Stage Manager based in Brooklyn, NY.
 Credits include King Lear on Broadway, starring Glenda Jackson.
 Off-Broadway: The Vagrant Trilogy (postponed), Julius Caesar, The Outer Space, The Civilians’ The Great Immensity, Richard Nelson’s The Apple Family Plays (Public/NYSF). runboyrun & In Old Age (NYTW), Describe the Night (Atlantic Theater Company), The Courtroom, HAMLET (Waterwell), Sense & Sensibility, Hamlet & St. Joan (BEDLAM).
 Multiple productions for NYU Graduate Acting.
 B.A.
 Barnard College.

 Christy Escobar is the third of ten children and finds acting a great way to satisfy her need for attention.
-Some of her favorite roles are Bubblegum, feminist terrorist on AMC’s Dietland and Julie in a modern Latinx take of Miss Julie by Hillary Bettis called Queen of Basel.
-Film and TV credits: Blindspot (NBC), Loser Leaves Town (HBO), The Rehearsal (Emmy award-winning web series), Who We Are Now, Anomalous, Untitled Short Film About White People, The Brick Wall, Viral Beauty, and The Man in the Woods.
-She plays Stella in the upcoming feature Under the Lantern Lit Sky, the story of a young Blanche Dubois.
+Some of her favorite roles are Bubblegum, feminist terrorist on AMC’s Dietland, and Julie in a modern Latinx take of Miss Julie by Hillary Bettis called Queen of Basel.
+Film and TV credits: Blindspot (NBC), Loser Leaves Town (HBO), The Rehearsal (Emmy award-winning web series), Who We Are Now, Anomalous, Untitled Short Film About White People, The Brick Wall, Viral Beauty, The Man in the Woods, Under the Lantern Lit Sky, and The Falling World.
 She loves working on new plays and is the recipient of the New Dramatists Charles Bowden Award.
-Off-Broadway she’s appeared in the world premieres of Scissoring at INTAR, The Hollow at The Brick, and Lady Macbeth and Her Lover at the Director’s Company.
+Off-Broadway credits include GNIT at Theatre For a New Audience, Scissoring at INTAR, The Hollow at The Brick, and Lady Macbeth and Her Lover at the Director’s Company.
+She recently wrote her first play called The Motherhood Project, which began in SOCIETY’s Salon series during the pandemic.
 She lives with her sports surgeon husband Dr. Hamula (now taking new patients!) and their calico cat Zelda.

 Rebecca S’manga Frank is an actor, writer, and director for the stage and screen based in New York.
 She has been a passionate storyteller in the theatre arts, committed to developing new work for over a decade.
 Rebecca got her start by singing jazz in an improvisational ensemble in Oakland, CA. She collaborated with theaters all over the California Bay Area until going to NYU’s Graduate Acting program.
 She’s since acted all over the world from Sundance’s Theatre Lab in Morocco to The Oregon Shakespeare Festival’s 2019 production of the yiddish song-play Indecent.
 This year she did a few spots on television including a guest star on FOX’s Prodigal Son.
 As a director, she’s worked at California Shakespeare Company and New York Theatre Workshop under the guidance of visionary female directors.
 In 2018, she returned to Oakland to direct a 6-person Romeo and Juliet.
 As a writer, she writes poems, essays, and plays, and contributes pieces to spaces interested in racial justice as an intersectional force and advocate for Black Lives.